Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

   scared to try to improve its design, it's more likely to end up with clean, maintainable code.

+- Trying to improve the speed of your test suite and try to make it more effective, will ultimately deliver a better code quality.

 productive workflow
 ^^^^^^^^^^^^^^^^^^^